Code-Institute-Submissions/Voiceover-Artist/README.md

 #### Testing
 ***

-Click [here](https://github.com/xxkaminaxx/xxkaminaxx.github.io/blob/master/TESTING.md) to get to testing page.
+Click [here](https://github.com/xxkaminaxx/Voiceover-Artist/blob/master/TESTING.md) to get to testing page.

 #### Deployment
 ***

-I used Github pages to deploy the site.
+*I used Github pages to deploy the site*.

 * Log onto GitHub.
-* on the left side of the screen, select the repository with the name xxkaminaxx/xxkaminaxx.github.io *Then from the menu items, select Settings.
+* on the left side of the screen, select the repository with the name "**Voiceover-Artist**"
+* Then from the menu items, select Settings.
 * Keep scrolling down till you get to the GitHub Pages section.
 * within that section, click the button under source labelled None and select Master Branch
 * when you select the master branch the page will be freshed and the website would then be deployed.  deployed.
 * Scroll back down again to the GitHub Pages section and click the link to the deployed website.

 **To deploy this site locally follow these steps:**
-* Click this link to the repository https://github.com/xxkaminaxx/xxkaminaxx.github.io
+* Click this link to the repository https://github.com/xxkaminaxx/Voiceover-Artist
 * Then click the "clone or download" button on the right side of the screen.
 * Copy the link given then open up the IDE you wish to clone the repository in
 * Within the terminal in the repository, type in  "git clone " then paste the link next to git clone and press enter